 NSRI are urging paddlers, boaters and sail-boarders to download and use the NSRI RSA SafeTrx free cellphone application.

-The NSRI RSA SafeTrx takes the “Search” out of a Search and Rescue Operation, said Brett Ayres, NSRI National Operations Manager.
+The NSRI RSA SafeTrx takes the 'Search' out of a Search and Rescue Operation, said Brett Ayres, NSRI Rescue Services Executive Director.
 At any time, once you have plotted your trip and launched, we can see where you are and if you press the emergency button we can send rescue resources to that exact position, said Brett.
-If you don’t arrive at the time your plotted route ends we can check on you to see how you are doing.
+If you don't arrive at the time your plotted route ends we can check on you to see how you are doing.

 Decisions like this don't come easy, said Dr. Cleeve Robertson, NSRI CEO.
 A decision like this weigh's heavily on the rescue coordinators and all options are carefully considered but in this case the limited information we had on the paddler the potential life threatening emergency takes precedent while all available resources continued in an extensive effort to search for the paddler suspected to have been swept out to sea.